 The decision to use blood transfusions in advanced cancer depends on goals of care and other factors.

-- How long the patient is expected to live.
+- how long the person is expected to live

-An important decision for the patient to make is whether to have cardiopulmonary resuscitation (CPR) (trying to restart the heart and breathing when it stops).
-It is best if patients talk with their family, doctors, and caregivers about their wishes for CPR as early as possible (for example, when being admitted to the hospital or when active cancer treatment is stopped).
+An important decision for a person near death to make is whether to have cardiopulmonary resuscitation (CPR) (trying to restart the heart and breathing when it stops).
+It is best if people talk with their family, doctors, and caregivers about their wishes for CPR as early as possible (for example, when being admitted to the hospital or when active cancer treatment is stopped).
 A do-not-resuscitate (DNR) order is written by a doctor to tell other health professionals not to perform CPR at the moment of death, so that the natural process of dying occurs.
-If the patient wishes, he or she can ask the doctor to write a DNR order.
-The patient can ask that the DNR order be changed or removed at any time.
+If the person wishes, he or she can ask the doctor to write a DNR order.
+The person can ask that the DNR order be changed or removed at any time.

 Last Days in the Hospital or Intensive Care Unit

 - Choices about whether to use intensive care should be discussed.